-I am a firm believer that there is no such thing as market saturation on Etsy, and that there is still plenty of room to be successful, however you do have to find your “secret sauce” of your shop — what makes you stand out?
+I am a firm believer that there is no such thing as market saturation on Etsy.
+There is still plenty of room to be successful.
+However, you do have to find your “secret sauce” of your shop.
+What makes you stand out?
 What do you offer that other people don’t?
 How does your brand appeal to your target audience, and what makes them take the leap to purchase your item?

-Thinking through these aspects of building your shop will help you to focus in on who you are trying to sell to and how you are trying to bring them into your shop and convert them from window shoppers to paying customers.
+Thinking through these aspects of building your shop will help you to focus on who you are trying to sell to.
+And, it will show you how you are trying to bring them into your shop and convert them from window shoppers to paying customers.

 - Become a Pinterest virtual assistant

 - 30 Days or Less to Virtual Assistant Success

 - How to side hustle as a Facebook Ads virtual assistant